What is hereditary pancreatitis?

 Hereditary pancreatitis (HP) is a condition associated with recurrent pancreatitis, which is inflammation of the pancreas, and an increased risk of pancreatic cancer.
 Cancer begins when normal cells begin to change and grow uncontrollably, forming a mass called a tumor.
 A tumor can be benign, meaning noncancerous, or it can be malignant, meaning cancerous.
 When a tumor is malignant, it can spread to other parts of the body.

 In people with HP, the first episode of pancreatitis usually occurs in childhood.
 However, the age when symptoms start and the severity can vary widely among people with HP, even within the same family.

 What causes HP?

 HP is a rare genetic condition.
 This means that the risk of pancreatitis and pancreatic cancer can be passed from generation to generation in a family.
 The gene most commonly associated with HP is called PRSS1.
 A mutation (alteration) in the PRSS1 gene gives a person an increased risk of pancreatitis and pancreatic cancer.
-Mutations in two other genes, called SPINK1 and CFTR, have also been linked to HP; however, it is unknown if mutations in these genes cause an increased risk of pancreatic cancer.
+Mutations in other genes, including SPINK1, CTRC, CASR, and CFTR, have also been linked to HP; however, it is unknown if mutations in these genes cause an increased risk of pancreatic cancer.
 Researchers believe that other genes may be associated with HP, and studies are ongoing to learn more about this condition.